Current

 Fall 2023 - present

 Jack received his B.S in chemical engineering and chemistry from Rose-Hulman Institute of Technology in 2023.
-At Rose-Hulman, he worked with Dr. Stephanie Poland to develop new Lewis acidic aluminum catalysts for use in undergraduate inorganic chemistry labs.
-During his undergraduate years, he also completed a summer of research through the Purdue Energetics Research Center synthesizing new energetic materials.
-Jack arrived at Texas A&M in the fall of 2023 and joined the Ozerov group in October of the same year.
-Jack is currently researching new carboranes for use as weakly coordinating anions in hydrodefluorination reactions.
+At Rose-Hulman, he developed new Lewis acidic aluminum catalysts with Dr. Stephanie Poland for application in undergraduate inorganic chemistry labs and spent a summer synthesizing new energetic materials through the Purdue Energetics Research Center.
+Jack arrived at Texas A&M and joined the Ozerov group in Fall 2023, where he is currently researching the use of novel carboranes as weakly coordinating anions in hydrodefluorination reactions.

 David de los Santos